Stair Calculator

 Key Stair Terms

 • Riser — the vertical face of each step.
-The height of each riser must be consistent within ⅜" across the entire staircase.
+Heights must be consistent within ⅜" across the entire staircase per IRC §R311.7.5.1.

-• Tread — the horizontal surface you step on, measured nose-to-nose (nosing to nosing).
+• Tread — the horizontal surface you step on, measured nose-to-nose.

-• Nosing — the front edge of the tread that projects beyond the riser below.
-Code requires ¾–1¼" projection for solid risers.
+• Nosing — the front edge of the tread projecting beyond the riser below.
+IRC requires ¾"–1¼" projection for solid risers.

-• Stringer — the diagonal structural board that supports treads and risers.
-Standard stairs use 3 stringers on a 36" wide stair.
-Always cut from 2×12 lumber — the remaining wood after notching must be at least 3.5" at the narrowest point.
+• Stringer — the diagonal structural board supporting treads and risers.
+Always cut from 2×12 lumber — the remaining effective depth after notching must be at least 3.5".

-• Headroom — vertical clearance measured from the nosing of each tread to the ceiling or structure above.
-IRC minimum is 6 ft 8 in at all points along the stair path.
+• Headroom — vertical clearance from each tread nosing to the ceiling above.
+IRC minimum is 6 ft 8 in at all points along the stair path (§R311.7.2).

 3 Real-World Stair Examples